ximion/appstream/README.md

 Possible AppStream-specific flags are:
  -Dqt=true          -- Build the Qt interface library (default: false)
  -Dvapi=true        -- Build Vala API to use the library with the Vala programming language (default: false)
+ -Dcompose=true     -- Build libappstream-compose library and `appstreamcli compose` tool for composing metadata indices (default: false)
+ -Dapt-support=true -- Enable integration with the APT package manager on Debian (default: false)
  -Ddocs=true        -- Build specification and other documentation, requires DAPS (default: false)
  -Dinstall-docs=true -- Install documentation (default: true)
  -Dmaintainer=true  -- Enable strict compiler options - use this if you write a patch for AppStream (default: false)
  -Dstemming=true    -- Enable support for stemming in fulltext searches (default: true)
- -Dapt-support=true -- Enable integration with the APT package manager on Debian (default: false)

 ### Installation